amphp/mysql/README.md

 Mysql [![Build Status](https://travis-ci.org/amphp/mysql.svg?branch=master)](https://travis-ci.org/amphp/mysql)
 =====

-Amp\Mysql is a mysql client built on the [amp concurrency framework][1].
-It provides an asynchronous interface how to communicate with multiple synchronous mysql connections, distributing queries as efficiently as possible over the separate connections, being transparently usable through a single Pool of Connections.
-The library has no dependency on internal mysql extensions, but communicates directly with the mysql server.
+`amp\mysql` is an asynchronous MySQL client built on the [amp concurrency framework][1].
+The library exposes a Promise-based API to dynamically query multiple synchronous MySQL connections concurrently.
+The client transparently distributes these queries across a scalable pool of available connections and does so using 100% userland PHP; there are no external extension dependencies (e.g. `ext/mysqli`, `ext/pdo`, etc).

 ##### Features

- - Asynchronous interface for full single-threaded concurrency
+ - Asynchronous API exposing full single-threaded concurrency;
- - Pools multiple connections (mysql protocol being fundamentally synchronous)
+ - Transparent connection pooling to overcome MySQL's fundamentally synchronous connection protocol;
- - Implements various sorts of mysql transfer (like gzip or TLS)
+ - MySQL transfer encoding support (gzip, TLS encryption);
- - Fully featured and supports all commands<sup>†</sup>
+ - Support for all MySQL commands<sup>†</sup>.

-<small><sup>†</sup> As far as documented in [official Mysql Internals Manual][2]</small>
+<small><sup>†</sup> As documented in [official Mysql Internals Manual][2]</small>

 ##### Project Goals

-* Providing a fast possibility to issue multiple commands in parallel
+* Expose a non-blocking API for issuing multiple MySQL queries in parallel;
-* Full mysql protocol support with asynchronous fetching possibilities
+* Support the *full* MySQL protocol and *all* available commands asynchronously.

 ##### Installation